openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 #. **Check button.** The learner selects **Check** to submit a response or find
    out if his answer is correct.
 If the answer is correct, a green check mark appears.
 If it is incorrect, a red X appears.
-When the learner selects the **Check** button, the Learning Management System saves the grade and current state of the problem.
+When the learner selects **Check**, the Learning Management System saves the grade and current state of the problem.

 #. **Save button.** The learner can select **Save** to save her current